Drinking Alcohol While Taking Opiates

 Dangers of Alcohol Consumption while Taking Prescription Drugs

-The dangers of alcohol consumption with prescription drugs are well-known.
+The dangers of alcohol with opiates in prescription drugs are well-known.
 It was found that those with an AUD and NMUPD were more likely to:

 ● Experience alcohol poisoning